radixdlt/radixdlt-wallet-android/README.md

 * Make changes
 * Submit a pull request for review

-When contributing to this repository, we recommend to discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, we recommend discussing with the development team the change you wish to make using a [GitHub issue](https://github.com/radixdlt/radixdlt-wallet-android/issues) before making changes.

 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) in all your interactions with the project.